 Planning for Capstone Option 1 Courses

-For Option 1, C&S BIO M187 is typically offered in Spring quarter (subject to change).
+For Option 1, C&S BIO M187 is typically offered in the Spring quarter (subject to change).
 Most students will take this course in Spring of their 4th year.
 Prior to taking C&S BIO M187, students must take at least one quarter of C&S BIO 199.
-It is recommended that students plan for this course in Winter quarter of their 4th year, immediately before C&S BIO M187, but other quarters are possible.
+It is recommended that students plan to have at least one instance of C&S BIO 199 completed by the WINTER quarter of their senior year, this is to ensure the student does not run into enrollment issues for C&S BIO M187.
 While students are not required to take a second C&S BIO 199 course while enrolled in M187, they are expected to continue their research during the quarter in which they take M187.

 Research Expectations for Capstone Option 1